mySites.guru

 Browsers have made this header redundant.
 Chrome dropped Expect-CT support entirely, and other browsers enforce Certificate Transparency by default now. mySites.guru still checks for it, but this one’s a footnote.
 Focus on the other seven.

-Check your headers without an account
+How do you check your headers without an account?

 If you want a quick standalone check, securityheaders.com is a good tool.
 We link to it throughout the mySites.guru snapshot checks too.